 Why the Fed Worries About Inflation

 The PCE inflation rate is the Personal Consumption Expenditures Price Index.
 It measures price changes for household goods and services.
-In July 2018, prices were 2.3 percent higher than in July 2017 according to the Personal Income and Outlays Report.
+In August 2018, prices were 2.2 percent higher than last year, according to the Personal Income and Outlays Report.

 Core PCE Inflation